hosseinrezaie0/Heart-Failure-Prediction/README.md

 Visualizations (confusion matrix, ROC curve).

 ### Dataset
-We use the Heart Failure Clinical Records Dataset available from the UCI Machine Learning Repository](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction.
+We use the Heart Failure Clinical Records Dataset available from the https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction.
 It contains 918 records with 11 features and 1 target.

 Age: age of the patient [years]